JohnEsleyer/OpenGL-with-Go-Experiments/README.md

 ### Why Go?-
-- I use Go often
+- I use Go every day.
-- It is easy to build
+- Simple.
+No Makefile, no link libraries, only the go build is needed